quantcert/quantcert.github.io/README.md

 [Mermin-hypergraph-states](Mermin-hypergraph-states) part of this GitHub repository.

-## Automated detection of contextuality proofs with intermediate numbers of observables
+## Contextuality degree of quadrics in multi-qubit symplectic polar spaces

 _Paper abstract:_<br/>
 Quantum contextuality takes an important place amongst the concepts of quantum computing that bring an advantage over its classical counterpart.
-For a large class of contextuality proofs, aka. observable-based proofs of the Kochen-Specker Theorem, we first formulate the contextuality property as the absence of solutions to a linear system.
+For a large class of contextuality proofs, aka. observable-based proofs of the Kochen-Specker Theorem, we formulate the contextuality property as the absence of solutions to a linear system and define for a contextual configuration its degree of contextuality.
 Then we explain why subgeometries of binary symplectic polar spaces are candidates for contextuality proofs.
-We report first results of a software that generates these subgeometries and decides their contextuality.
+We report the results of a software that generates these subgeometries, decides their contextuality and computes their contextuality degree for some small symplectic polar spaces.
+We show that quadrics in the symplectic polar space Wn are contextual for n=3,4,5.
 The proofs we consider involve more contexts and observables than the smallest known proofs.
 This intermediate size property of those proofs is interesting for experimental tests, but could also be interesting in quantum game theory.

 More information related to this paper can be found in the [Magma-contextuality](Magma-contextuality) part of this GitHub repository.